Urgent Telephone Weekends : 01233 331111

 This is not an exhaustive list and each situation will be discussed with you to understand the full circumstances.
 We may ask you to take some action yourself to reduce the immediate risks.

-Urgent repairs are classed as issues that cause serious inconvenience to you.
-We aim to complete these within five working days.
+Routine repairs that are prioritised are classed as issues that cause serious inconvenience to you.
+We aim to complete these within seven days, or as per the Right to Repair standard timeframes, if applicable.

 The following are examples of what would be considered urgent repairs: